railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 * managing support contracts.

-To deal with these problems you would use an analytic chart of accounts structured by project and by contract.
-A representation of that is given in the following example.
+To deal with these problems, you would use an analytic chart of accounts structured by project and by contract.
+A representation of that is given in the following example:

-	.. note::  *Example Analytic representation of a chart of accounts for an IT Services company*
+	.. note::  *Example Analytic Representation of a Chart of Accounts for an IT Services Company*

 		#.
 Internal Projects